 1. Affordable Landscaping Surfaces

 Sod, seeding, groundcovers, or mulching.
 Why?
-For both erosion control and visual appeal.
+For erosion control and visual appeal.

 Borders and edging, terraces, retaining walls, etc.